 Associate Professor of Law with Tenure

-Environmental and Natural Resources Law, Environmental Law Clinic, Law School Clinical Program
+Administrative Law, Civil Procedure, Environmental and Natural Resources Law, Environmental Law Clinic, Law School Clinical Program, Environmental Law

-Kevin Lynch graduated magna cum laude from Rice University before attending New York University School of Law, where he was the Editor-in-Chief of the NYU Environmental Law Journal and graduated magna cum laude.
-Professor Lynch joined the faculty in 2009 as the Environmental Law Clinical Fellow, and he currently still teaches in the Environmental Law Clinic.
-Prior to attending law school, he worked in the energy industry, and before joining the faculty he was a junior attorney at Environmental Defense Fund’s office in Boulder, Colorado.
-Professor Lynch has experience working at the state and federal level on regulatory and permitting issues related to climate change, air quality, and energy policy, as well as litigation experience in federal courts regarding air pollution, public lands, and wildlife.
-His scholarship focuses on civil procedure and access to courts.
+Professor Lynch teaches the Environmental Law Clinic as well as related doctrinal classes.
+Professor Lynch previously worked in the energy industry and as an attorney at Environmental Defense Fund’s office in Boulder, Colorado.
+Professor Lynch has experience working at the state and federal level on regulatory and permitting issues related to climate change, air quality, water, and energy policy, as well as litigation experience in federal courts regarding air pollution, public lands, wildlife, and animal rights.
+His scholarship focuses property rights related to energy such as oil and gas rights, as well as various issues related to civil court litigation and access to courts.

 JD, 2007, New York University School of Law